Kaori61/project-demo/README.md

 * How did you structure the data analysis techniques.
 Justify your response.
 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+* Tried to create a pair plot using entire dataset to find any patterns before addressing hypothesis but it kept giving me errors.
+To address the issue, I picked few columns of interest and created a dataset then created a pair plot showing multiple variable relationships.
 ## Ethical considerations
 * Were there any data privacy, bias or fairness issues with the data?
 * How did you overcome any legal or societal issues?